CMOR functions#

 str or pathlib.Path

-Fix cube metadata if fixes are required and check it anyway.
+Fix cube metadata if fixes are required.

 - Parameters:

-cubes (iris.cube.CubeList) – Cubes to fix.
+cubes (Sequence[Cube]) – Cubes to fix.

 short_name (str) – Variable’s short name.